albaperis/PerisYague2023/README.md

 Emotional salience modulates the forward flow of memory which can be accessed on PsyArXiv [here](https://osf.io/preprints/psyarxiv/m59nb).

+This repository can also be found on OSF [here](https://osf.io/4rbeq/)

 # **How is this repository organized?**

 Under /Raw_data, you can find the raw data obtained from each